Admissions FAQ's

 • Applying with outstanding prerequisites will not hurt your application.

-How do I know whether or not my course(s) meet your prerequisite requirements?
+How can I determine if my course(s) fulfill your prerequisite requirements?

-• Prerequisites can be no older than five (5) years when applying to our DDS program.
+• Prerequisite courses must be completed within five (5) years of applying to our DDS program.

-• For example, if you are applying to begin our program in fall 2026, your prerequisites can be no older than fall 2021.
+• For instance, if you are applying to begin in Fall 2026, your prerequisites must have been completed no earlier than Fall 2021.

-• The only prerequisite that can be older than five [5] years is English.
+• The only exception is English, which may be older than five years.

-• Upper-level science courses can be used to meet lower-level prerequisites.
-For example, if you took a 300- or 400-level chemistry course in the past five years, you do not need to retake a 100-level chemistry course to meet our admission requirements.
+• Upper-level science courses may also satisfy lower-level prerequisite requirements.
+For example, if you completed a 300- or 400-level chemistry course within the past five years, you do not need to retake a 100-level chemistry course to meet our admission criteria.

 • We require that prerequisite courses be no older than five years to ensure that applicants possess the most current knowledge necessary for our rigorous curriculum.